brownerd/brownerd.github.io/_drafts/wordpress-vs-jekyll.md

 WP sites are everywhere.
 You can always find WP work.
 WP has excellent open source support.
 It's a great gateway to PHP and MySQL.

 ### Jekyll
 It's a hackers playground.
 Just make what you want.
 Work, collaborate and optimize fast as shit.
 It's a great gateway to Ruby, JS, CoffeeScript, Sass, Gulp, Grunt, continuous integration and liquid template language.
+Work modularly.
+Since you can make whatever you want, you are no longer bound to the page/single/archive/taxonomy/category/tag/partial naming conventions for everything.

 ## Closing